ERC Consolidator Grant 2025 · 60 months

 Munich

-Disruption-resilient multimodal scheduling, with a focus on the propagation of delay across rail, bus, and shared modes.
+Disruption-resilient multimodal scheduling, focusing on delay propagation across rail, bus, and shared modes.

 Oslo